-To keep the GNN architecture relatively simple, we include school and household characteristics---such as class size, average household income, and urbanity---directly as input features on the child nodes, rather than including `school nodes'' in the network and relying on GNN to infer them.
-We also add binary indicators for whether each parent is known, because the architecture we use (GraphSAGE with mean and max aggregation) makes it difficult to reliably count the number of connected nodes, such as siblings or household members.
-By including these features explicitly, we ensure the model has access to important contextual information that might otherwise be lost and make the statistical models rely on different information.
+To keep the GNN architecture computationally feasible and comparable to the tabular models, we include some school and household characteristics---such as class size, average household income, and urbanity---directly as input features on the child nodes, rather than including ``school nodes'' in the network and relying on GNN to infer them.
+We also add binary indicators for whether each parent is known, because the architecture we use (GraphSAGE with mean and max aggregation) does not reliably count the number of connected nodes, such as siblings or household members.
+Including these features explicitly helps ensure that differences across models reflect modeling flexibility and relational structure rather than unequal access to basic contextual information.